As mentioned, parsing the points in an SVG polygon would be a lot easier (and quicker?) if we had the

 0. doesn’t match the grammar).
 We’ll assume that’s an oversight and allow it (

 strtod have no problems with it.)
 However, we need to be careful that a single decimal point is not parsed.

 Testing this is a bit more involved, as

 strtod will parse as much of the input as it can, so while

 e.
-To test this we therefore need to make sure that our function does not consume
+To test this, we therefore need to make sure that our function does not consume the whole

 Think that’s all for now.
-Here’s the test cases; the actual class will follow later.
+Here are the test cases; the actual class will follow later.